lstri043/LTC-TMS/README.md

 # LTC-TMS Code Repository - Fall 2018

 ### Basic commands to put your work on Github
+  - May use a terminal in Visual Studio Code to input following command lines.
 #### step 1: get the base project code onto your computer
 copy the codebase to your computer
 ```